statamic/docs/content/collections/docs/new-antlers-parser.md

 {{# This statement runs a condition check #}}
 {{ if template == "home" }}

-{{# Brace yourself — this complex statement assigns a booleon value
+{{# Brace yourself — this complex statement assigns a boolean value
     to a new variable based on a the result of a condition inside a sub-expression, and then writes a value to the user session in a separate statement, all inside a single Antlers region. 😅 #}}